Laryngectomy: History

 The first artificial larynx was constructed by Johann Nepomuk Czermak in 1869.
 Vincenz Czerny developed an artificial larynx which he tested in dogs in 1870.

+Following the pioneering efforts of Billroth, the practice of total laryngectomy gained momentum among surgeons.
+The early attempts at this procedure, including the second ever performed by Bernhard Heine in 1874 and subsequent operations by Hermann Maas and others, often resulted in the patient's death due to complications or recurrence of disease within months.
+It wasn't until Enrico Bottini in Italy achieved the first long-term survival of a laryngectomy patient that the potential for lasting success was realized.
+The period also saw notable failures and challenges, including the tragic case of Crown Prince Frederick of Germany (the future Frederick III).
+Misdiagnosed initially in 1887 by Morell Mackenzie as benign, Frederick's condition was later identified as cancerous, leading to his death after a tracheostomy.
+This case highlighted the controversies and difficulties in diagnosing and treating laryngeal cancer, which persisted into the early 20th century.

+Advancements in direct laryngoscopy and suspension laryngoscopy, credited to Killian and Lynch respectively, improved the evaluation and surgical management of the larynx.
+Despite significant challenges such as wound infection, anesthesia, and shock, pioneers like George Washington Crile—which performed the first laryngectomy in U.S. in 1892—made significant contributions to reducing operative mortality and advancing techniques in neck surgery and the management of metastatic disease.

 Incidence and prevalence

-According to the GLOBOCAN 2018 estimates of cancer incidence and mortality produced by the International Agency for Research on Cancer, there were 177,422 new cases of laryngeal cancer worldwide in 2018 (1.0% of the global total.)
+According to the GLOBOCAN, 2,018 estimates of cancer incidence and mortality produced by the International Agency for Research on Cancer, there were 177,422 new cases of laryngeal cancer worldwide in 2018 (1.0% of the global total.)
 Among worldwide cancer deaths, 94,771 (1.0%) were due to laryngeal cancer.

-In 2019 it is estimated that there will be 12,410 new laryngeal cancer cases in the United States, (3.0 per 100,000).
+In 2019, it is estimated that there will be 12,410 new laryngeal cancer cases in the United States, (3.0 per 100,000).
 The number of new cases decreases every year at a rate of 2.4%, and this is believed to be related to decreased cigarette smoking in the general population.
 The number of laryngectomies performed each year in the U.S. has been declining at an even faster rate due to the development of less invasive techniques.
 A study using the National Inpatient Sample found that there were 8,288 total laryngectomy cases performed in the US between 1998 and 2008, and that hospitals performing total laryngectomy decreased by 12.3 per year.
 As of 2013, one reference estimates that there are 50,000 to 60,000 laryngectomees in the US.